Holomorphic approximation: the legacy of Weierstrass, Runge, Oka-Weil, and Mergelyan: Approximation on unbounded sets in Riemann surfaces

 \begin{definition} Let $D$ be a domain in $\C$.
 A closed subset $E$ of $D$ is a {\em Carleman set} if each function in $\Acal(E)$ can be approximated in the fine $\Ccal^0$ topology on $E$ by functions in $\Ocal(D)$.
 (More precisely, given $f\in \Acal(E)$ and a continuous function $\epsilon\colon E\to (0,+\infty)$, there exists $F\in\Ocal(D)$ such that $|F(z)-f(z)|<\epsilon(z)$ for all $z\in E$.) \end{definition}

-The following characterization of Carleman sets was given by A.\ A.\ Nersesjan in 1971, \cite{Nersesjan1971,Nersesjan1972}.
+The following characterization of Carleman sets was given by A.\ A.\ Nersesyan in 1971, \cite{Nersesyan1971,Nersesyan1972}.
 Given a domain $D\subsetneq \CP^1$, let $V_\epsilon(bD)$ denote the set of all points having chordal (spherical) distance less than $\epsilon$ from the boundary $bD$.